OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/app-service-mobile/app-service-mobile-dotnet-how-to-use-client-library.md

         try
         {
             // Change MobileServiceAuthenticationProvider.Facebook
-            // tooMobileServiceAuthenticationProvider.Google if using Google auth.
-            user = await client.LoginAsync(MobileServiceAuthenticationProvider.Facebook, token);
+            // to MobileServiceAuthenticationProvider.Google if using Google auth. user = await client.LoginAsync(MobileServiceAuthenticationProvider.Facebook, token);
             message = string.Format("You are now logged in - {0}", user.UserId);
         }